bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 Since we are working on another species than the long reads, we'll have to find another reference species.
 Try modifying the download command from the first part of the tutorial (where we downloaded the first reference genome) to download the _Mesomycoplasma ovipneumoniae_ reference genome.
 You can search for the accession number of the reference genome on [NCBI genomes](https://www.ncbi.nlm.nih.gov/genome/).
+Then, download and look at the QUAST report.
+> If you have problems downloading the files, you can find the relevant files in [this folder](../Outputs).

 <details>
 <summary>Based on assembly statistics alone, are these assemblies better or worse than the assemblies we have made using short reads? (the expected genomes size is +- 1 Mbp)</summary>